Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 Beta Pictoris has a circumstellar (protoplanetary) disc, which extends more than 500AU2.
 This means that the signs are there that it may evolve into a solar system of planets.
 Beta Pictoris is a stable, white main sequence star, although on the intergalactic timescale it's just a baby at between ten and 20 million years of age3.
 Up to 2008 one planet has been detected.
 Beta Pictoris, along with Vega (alpha Lyrae), Fomalhaut (alpha Piscis Austrini) and epsilon Eridani, are dubbed the 'Fabulous Four' debris stars discovered by the IRAS (Infrared Astronomical Satellite).

 Dutch astronomer Jacobus Kapteyn (1851 - 1922) discovered a highly unusual red dwarf star, in that it orbits the Milky Way in the wrong direction.
 Kapteyn's Star, as it has been called, resides in the Pictor constellation.
 Kapteyn studied the proper motion of stars, discovering that they weren't random as was thought.
 What he was recording in his notes was the first description of the rotation of the Milky Way.
 The Kapteyn Crater on the Moon, and Asteroid 818 Kapteyn are named after him, as well as his retrograde star.
+In 2014 it was announced that two super-Earths were thought to be in orbit around Kapteyn's Star.

 |α Pic||alpha Pic||HD 50241||+3.3||100||White subgiant|